johnwcowan/r7rs-work/Dictionaries.md

 Answers `#t` if *obj* is a dictionary that answers `#t` to some registered predicate.

-`(make-similar-dict `*dict*`)`

-There is not and cannot be a single constructor for all dictionaries, since the necessary setup is different for each type of constructor.
-Therefore, a dictionary must be created using a type-specific constructor.

-However, `make-similar-dict` is a constructor that given a dictionary returns a *similar* dictionary with no associations.
-Dictionaries are similar if they satisfy the same predicate and have the same equality predicate as well as the same ordering predicate, hash function, or both.

 `(dict-size `*dictionary*`)`

 Returns an exact integer representing the number of associations in *dictionary*.